MARTIMM/Semi-xml/README.md

 * Parser will be a class.
 Styles can be templated and added in the form of a role.
 * What must the file extention be.
-* Control info with the document.
-Then it is possible to generate xml by running the document.
-Then it is also possible to have the document be used like a serverside script.
-Must generate a content header!
+* Generate a content header!

 ## Bugs